 The Heart Foundation seeks \$11.4 million to continue delivering the National Walking Initiative or \$15.5 million to significantly expand its reach and impact.
 The higher funding scenario will allow the introduction of new resources, larger community grants, and an enhanced public awareness campaign.
-This investment aligns with the Australian Government's preventive health priorities and supports a long-term shift towards healthier, more active communities.
+This investment aligns with Australia's ongoing commitment to invest in preventive health by supporting people to live healthier and more active lives.10